smucclaw/eu-ai-act/act.md

 *CE marking of conformity*

 1. The CE marking of conformity shall be subject to the general principles set out in Article 30 of Regulation (EC) No 765/2008.
-The CE marking shall be affixed visibly, legibly and indelibly for high risk AI systems.
-Where that is not possible or not warranted on account of the nature of the high risk AI system, it shall be affixed to the packaging or to the accompanying documentation, as
+The CE marking shall be affixed visibly, legibly and indelibly for high-risk AI systems.
+Where that is not possible or not warranted on account of the nature of the high-risk AI system, it shall be affixed to the packaging or to the accompanying documentation, as

 2. The CE marking referred to in paragraph 1 of this Article shall be subject to the general The CE marking shall be affixed visibly, legibly and indelibly for high-risk AI systems.
 Where that is not possible or not warranted on account of the nature of the high-risk AI system, it shall be affixed to the packaging or to the accompanying documentation, as appropriate.